Vegarderv/quizApp/Quiz-app/README.md

 Package diagram:
 This diagram shows the packages within the app.
 ![Image of package diagram](../Images/PackageDiagram.png)

+## other
+the class CryptoUtil.java uses AES encryption and is from https://howtodoinjava.com/java/java-security/java-aes-encryption-example/

+The CSS Styles have links to the authors in their respective files

 ### This project is built with maven